Lu-Feng/STA-VPR/README.md

 This repository contains code for our paper "STA-VPR: Spatio-temporal Alignment for Visual Place Recognition" by Feng Lu, Baifan Chen, Xiang-Dong Zhou, and Dezhen Song.
 The code will be uploaded soon.

 ## Acknowledgements
-Arren Glover for the Gardens Point Walking dataset
+Arren Glover for the Gardens Point dataset